karafka/karafka/README.md

 Appropriate responder will be used automatically when you invoke the **respond_with** controller method.

 Why did we separate response layer from the controller layer?
-Because sometimes when you respond to multiple topics conditionally, that logic can be really complex and it is way better to manage and test in in isolation.
+Because sometimes when you respond to multiple topics conditionally, that logic can be really complex and it is way better to manage and test it in isolation.

 For more details about responders DSL, please visit the [responders](#responders) section.